the waning months of 1951, a small but ambitious group of

 Deputy Sheriffs, County Marshals and District Attorney Investigators

 banded together to protect their jobs, their ideals and their

-Today, we preserve the same bond which formed the Los Angeles County Professional Peace Officers Association 60 years ago.
-The integrity behind PPOA's inception remains the greatest asset of our Association, now more than 8,500 members strong.
+Today, we preserve the same bond which formed the Los Angeles County Professional Peace Officers Association more than 60 years ago.
+The integrity behind PPOA's inception remains the greatest asset of our Association, now more than 8,700 members strong.

 PPOA proudly represents Los Angeles County employees of the:

 The Los Angeles County Professional Peace Officers Association is committed to continuing a "Tradition of Success" in serving a satisfied membership through an effective and expanding professional association.
 We are a proactive and imaginative organization working in union with employers and other professional groups for necessary changes in policies, laws and legislation that are conducive to the well being of our members.
 We will promote the professional interests of our members and the law enforcement community by protecting and enhancing their individual and collective rights.

 California Coalition of Law Enforcement Associations (CCLEA)

 International Foundation of Employee Benefit Plans